 Lynda Lisle – Trustee

-I am Lynda Lisle, mum to James Lisle who is now 20 years of age.
-I first became involved with CASPA at its inception over 13 years ago when a number of parents were concerned at the lack of social opportunities for children on the Autistic Spectrum.
-James was then just 10 years old and going into secondary school with all the worries and stresses that holds!
+I am Lynda Lisle, mum to an adult son James.
+I first became involved with CASPA at its inception when a number of parents were concerned at the lack of social opportunities for children on the Autistic Spectrum.
+James was then just 10 years old and moving into secondary school with all the worries and stresses that holds.

-I became involved as a Trustee about four years ago when my son went to university.
+I became involved as a Trustee when my son went to university.
 He now works full time as a Paramedic with Kent Ambulance Service.
-When my son is able he returns to work at the various clubs now running at CASPA passing on his knowledge not only to the children but the parents/carers as well.
+When my son is able, he returns to work at the various clubs now running at CASPA, passing on his knowledge not only to the children but to the parents/carers as well.

 I can honestly say that my son regards CASPA as his second family, it means that much to him.
 And I wholeheartedly agree!